Teaching school students how to understand their dreams

 So how would it look, at kindergarten, junior school, high school, and college?

-I published some tips on the internet back in 2005 for parents of children suffering nightmares, which you can now hear on Episode 109 The Dream Show or read in a chapter in my ebook How to Stop Bad Dreams and Nightmares.
+I published some tips on the internet back in 2005 for parents of children suffering nightmares, which you can now hear on Episode 109 The Dream Show.
 While those ideas were designed for parents, some could be adapted and extended into a kindergarten class situation.

 Let’s take a general approach, given that you – readers of this blog – live all over the world and experience many different education systems.